-- The beginner level 3 placement test is for levels 201-204 and covers Genki II in its entirety.
+- The beginner level 3 placement test is for levels 202-204 and covers chapters 16-23 in the Genki II textbook .
 Download the test here (PDF).

 - The intermediate level placement test is for levels 301-304 and covers the first nine chapters of the Intermediate Japanese textbook.
 Download the test here (PDF).